bbeeken/HelpDeskAiAgent/README.md

 ```

 Tool endpoints validate request bodies against each tool's `inputSchema` using
 JSON Schema.
-Payloads missing required fields or with incorrect types return a

-`422 Unprocessable Entity` response.
-The error payload also includes a
+Invalid requests yield a `422 Unprocessable Entity` response.
+The
-`path` field that pinpoints which property failed validation.

-`422 Unprocessable Entity` response.
-The response also includes a `path`
-field indicating which property failed validation.
+response body includes a `path` key showing which property failed validation and
+now echoes back the submitted `payload`.
+When possible a `value` field contains
+the specific invalid item.

 `get_open_tickets` lists tickets filtered by status and age.
 Provide a